originphp/framework/tests/README.md

 # Readme

+> This is the old file for running tests from within the Docker image

 This framework uses PHPUnit 7.x for unit testing, when you run the PHPUnit command it should be in the same folder where the `phpunit.xml` file is, which for the framework it is in `origin/tests`.
 The SRC folder for testing the framework is contained within TestApp, and therefore database configuration can be found there.

 > Currently the tests for the framework need to be run in the Docker container as in some of the tests, paths were hardcoded such /var/www/somefile.txt